 How to submit for this Award

-Just send an email to the Awards Manager with the required information in Word, Excel, or even a text file formatted like this:
+Just send an email to the Awards Manager with the required information in Excel (preferred), or a text file formatted like this:

 Date, Time, Callsign Contacted, His FH Number, Band, Grid Locator, Points